Spell check is used more with word processors such as Google Docs or MS Word or with presentation tools such as Google Slides or PowerPoint.

 Change

-You can change á¹he misspelled word with the suggestion.
+You can change the misspelled word with a suggestion.
 If the suggestion is incorrect, you can also enter the correct spelling.
 You can also do this for each cell one by one or apply this change all in one go.

 Ignore

-If the spell check has highlighted something which is not a misspelled word, you can ignore it.
+If the spell check has highlighted something that is not a misspelled word, you can ignore it.
 You can also choose the ‘Ignore all’ option to ignore all the instances of this word.

 When you choose to ignore, it usually applies to the entire sheet or the whole selection.
-If you choose ignore by accident, one way to remove it is to clear the caches for Google docs in your browser settings.
+If you choose to ignore by accident, one way to remove it is to clear the caches for Google Docs in your browser settings.

 Add to Dictionary